Trayce Jackson-Davis: College career

 Heading in Jackson-Davis's senior year, the 2022–23 season, he garnered substantial national recognition.
 He was named, among other things, a Blue Ribbon Preseason First Team All-American, Associated Press Preseason All-American, Almanac Preseason Second Team All-American, CBS Sports Preseason Second Team All-American, Big Ten Preseason Player of the Year, Preseason All-Big Ten Team, and The Athletic Preseason Second Team All-American.
 His January averages of 23 points, over 14 rebounds and over three blocked shots, was one of only 3 (Shaquille O'Neal and Tim Duncan) such months in the last 25 years.
-On February 7, 2023, Jackson-Davis scored 20 points and posted 18 rebounds in a 66-60 win against Rutgers, in the process surpassing the 2,000 point mark.
-He became the first person to win four consecutive Big Ten Player of the Week awards since the award's inception in 1981-82.
+On February 7, 2023, Jackson-Davis scored 20 points and posted 18 rebounds in a 66–60 win against Rutgers, in the process surpassing the 2,000-point mark.
+He became the first person to win four consecutive Big Ten Player of the Week awards since the award's inception in 1981–82.

+In his senior season, Jackson-Davis averaged career bests in points (20.9), rebounds (10.8), assists (4.0), and blocked shots (2.9), helping to lead Indiana to a second-straight NCAA Tournament appearance.
+His scoring average marked the highest for a Hoosier since Eric Gordon (in 2007–08), his rebounding figure was the highest since Steve Downing (in 1972–73), and his block number was the most since Dean Garrett (in 1987–88).

+Jackson-Davis was awarded the Karl Malone Award for the nation's top power forward, along with being named to the Oscar Robertson Trophy Late Season Watch List, the John R. Wooden Men's National Ballot, and the Naismith Trophy Defensive Player of the Year semifinalist list.
+TJD was also a unanimous choice for the All-Big Ten First Team by the coaches, media, and Associated Press while also collecting All-Big Ten Defensive Team honors.

+Jackson-Davis finished his Indiana career as the program's all-time leader in rebounds (1,143) and blocked shots (270), third on the all-time scoring list (2,258), and third in double-doubles (50).